isomerpages/moe-manjusrisec/_passionate-learners/Departments/Physical Education.md

 **Olympics @ MJR**

-Olympics @MJR creates opportunities for students to develop relationship and belongings with the class and teachers in addition to the promotion of active healthy lifestyle.
+<p style="text-align: justify;">Olympics @MJR creates opportunities for students to develop relationship and belongings with the class and teachers in addition to the promotion of active healthy lifestyle.</p>

 |   |   |   |
 |-----|----|------|